-YEAR 6 Module Unit Session Learning Outcome Created and Loved By God Autumn Term 1 Religious Understanding Calming the Storm We were created individually by God who cares for us and wants us to put our faith in Him.
+YEAR 6 Module Unit Session Learning Outcome Created and Loved By God Autumn Term 1 Religious Understanding Story Sessions: Calming the Storm 5 x 15- minute sessions over 5 days We were created individually by God who cares for us and wants us to put our faith in Him.
 Physically becoming an adult is a natural phase of life.
 Lots of changes will happen during puberty and sometimes it might feel confusing, but it is all part of God's great plan and the results will be worth it!
-Me, My Body, My Health Unit 2 Gifts and Talents Similarities and differences between people arise as they grow and mature, and that by living and working together ('teamwork') we create community; Self-confidence arises from being loved by God (not status, etc).
-Girls' Bodies That human beings are different to other animals; About the unique growth and development of humans, and the changes that girls will experience during puberty; About the need to respect their bodies as a gift from God to be looked after well, and dressed appropriately; The need for modesty and appropriate boundaries.
-Boys' Bodies That human beings are different in kind to other animals; About the unique growth and development of humans, and the changes that boys will experience during puberty; About the need to respect their bodies as a gift from God to be looked after well, and treated appropriately; The need for modesty and appropriate boundaries.
-Spots and Sleep How to make good choices that have an impact on their health: rest and sleep, exercise, personal hygiene, avoiding the overuse of electronic entertainment, etc. Spring Term Emotional Well Being Unit 3 Body Image To recognise that images in the media do not always reflect reality and can affect how people feel about themselves That thankfulness builds resilience against feelings of envy, inadequacy, etc. and against pressure from peers or media well being Peculiar Feelings To deepen their understanding of the range and intensity of their feelings; that 'feelings' are not good guides for action.
-That some behaviour is wrong, unacceptable, unhealthy or risky.
-Emotional Changes Emotions change as they grow up (including hormonal effects);
+Autumn Term 2 Emotional Well Being Unit 2 Session 1: Gifts and Talents 45- 60 minutes Similarities and differences between people arise as they grow and mature, and that by living and working together ('teamwork') we create community; Self-confidence arises from being loved by God (not status, etc).
+Me, My Body, My Health Session 2: Girls' Bodies 45-60 minutes That human beings are different to other animals; About the unique growth and development of humans, and the changes that girls will experience during puberty; About the need to respect their bodies as a gift from God to be looked after well, and dressed appropriately; The need for modesty and appropriate boundaries.
+Session 3: Boys' Bodies 45-60 minutes That human beings are different in kind to other animals; About the unique growth and development of humans, and the changes that boys will experience during puberty; About the need to respect their bodies as a gift from God to be looked after well, and treated appropriately; The need for modesty and appropriate boundaries.
+Session 4: Spots and Sleep 45-60 minutes How to make good choices that have an impact on their health: rest and sleep, exercise, personal hygiene, avoiding the overuse of electronic entertainment, etc. Created to Love Others Spring Term1 Religious Understanding Unit 3 Session 1: Body Image 45-60 minutes To recognise that images in the media do not always reflect reality and can affect how people feel about themselves That thankfulness builds resilience against feelings of envy, inadequacy, etc. and against pressure from peers or media